 Chinese emperor Qin Shi Huang - Ti who built the great wall of China also built a network of 270 palaces, linked by tunnels, and was so afraid of assassination that he slept in a different palace each night.
 The course aims at familiarizing the student with the basic aspects of speaking ability of Mandarin, the language of Mainland China.
-The course aims at training students in practical skills and nurturing them to interact with a Chinese person.
+The course aims at training students in practical skills and nurturing them to interact with a Chineseperson.

-Module I Drills Dialogue practice Observe picture and answer the question.
 Pronunciation and intonation.

 Character writing and stroke order.

-Going out to see a science exhibition Going to the theatre.
+Going out to see a science exhibition

+Going to the theatre.

 Train or Plane is behind schedule.